6 min read

 Simple as that.

-I don’t get up at ass o'clock in the morning to punish myself.
+I don’t get up at ass o'clock to punish myself.
 I do it because I’m finally living like someone who is worth taking care of.
-Even on the shaky days, I show up.
-Not because it’s easier, but because I’ve seen what happens when I don’t.
+On the rough days, I show as best I can.
+On the worst days, I choose to rest.
+I’ve already seen what happens when I don’t allow myself to trust myself at all.

-But it’s also strength.
-Grit.
-Pride.
-The kind you only notice when you realize the hard thing doesn’t feel quite so hard anymore.
+But it’s also a strength, the kind you only notice when you realize the hard thing doesn’t feel quite so hard anymore.

 If you’re carrying it too, I see you.
 You’re not alone.
 You got this.